 Active Duty Marines may be eligible for tuition assistance.
 Students should work with their unit or base Education Service Office to ensure all necessary steps are followed.

 If you have questions specific to utilizing tuition assistance at SLU, please contact Jennifer Matteson at email@example.com or 314-977-2259.

 - If you’re interested, a visit assistant will also schedule a meeting with our military program director.

 - Contact any high school, college or university you have attended.
 Your official high

 school transcript and official test scores (ACT or SAT) are required if you have attempted

 fewer than 24 transferable college credit hours.

 - Please note: Saint Louis University will move to a standardized test optional admission process for all undergraduate programs beginning with students applying for admission to the 2021-2022 academic year.
 Applicants may submit standardized test scores, but those who choose not to will not be disadvantaged in any way in the admission process.

-- Transfer students should visit here for more information.
+- Transfer students should visit visit our transfer admission pages for more information.